 My background informs my areas of specialty, as I believe that I can coach best from my deepest wounds.

 Women in Male-dominated Careers.
 I was a software engineer for 15 years before I left that industry in 2018.
 I had become burned out by the effort to make a meaningful impact to improve diversity and inclusion in large corporate environments.
 I also found that I could no longer work in an environment where there was no room for having deeper conversations.
-I want to help those that are still in it by supporting them from outside that culture.
+I want to help those that are frustrated in these environments, by supporting them as a neutral third party.

 Career Transitions.
 I’ve been through a few.
-Moving to a new company, changing disciplines within an industry, leaving an industry altogether, and changing from large enterprise to small business entrepreneurship.
+Moving to a new company, changing disciplines within an industry, leaving an industry altogether, and leaving corporate life for small business entrepreneurship.
 Transitions are such a fertile time for growth, and a great time to revisit identities and belief systems, to see what you want to take forward.

 Divorce and Single-parenting.
-When I got married, I thought I was signing up for a life-long partnership.
-Almost 9 years into my marriage, I discovered that I had recreated a pattern of codependency that my partner had no interest in changing.
+Almost 9 years into my marriage, I finally started to see that my partner and I had created a pattern of codependency in our relationship, which was ultimately irreconcilable.
 We divorced in 2015, and I began raising my then 3 and 6 year old boys as a single parent.
 It took a lot of work, but I now have a perspective of gratitude, as I have experienced immense personal growth in taking on this new role.

 Codependency.
-I grew up in an alcoholic family, and have found strength and hope in codependency 12-step programs.
-I can help those who are just waking up and seeing toxic relationship dynamics, and need help changing patterns.
+I grew up in an alcoholic family, and have found strength and hope in codependency programs.
+I want to help those who are just waking up and seeing toxic relationship dynamics, and need tools to change their relationship patterns.